DETAILED ACTION

 --predict a second event as:

-2) --generating an event risk score for the individual by performing a logistical regression analysis of the pre-selected set of medical elements sampled from the electronic medical record store, (see: paragraph [0099] where a logistic regression model may be used that scores the likelihood of hospitalization where the likelihood is the second risk event score for the subject.
-This is done based on an analysis of the time series of risk scores (sampled medical elements)) wherein the event risk score indicates the probability of occurrence of the second medical event for the individual; (see: paragraph [0010] where the event risk score here is a likelihood of occurrence of a medical event (second event) for a subject).
+1b) --generating an event risk score for the individual by performing a logistical regression analysis of the pre-selected set of medical data elements sampled from the electronic medical record store, (see: paragraph [0099] where a logistic regression model may be used that scores the likelihood of hospitalization where the likelihood is the second risk event score for the subject.
+This is done based on an analysis of the time series of risk scores (sampled medical elements)) wherein the event risk score indicates the probability of the second medical event for the individual; (see: paragraph [0010] where the event risk score here is a likelihood of occurrence of a medical event (second event) for a subject).

-3) --wherein generation of the event risk score triggers at least one of:
+2) --wherein generation of the event risk score triggers at least one of:

-Therefore it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to substitute 1) sampling, from a plurality of medical data elements in the electronic medical record store that are associated with the individual, a pre-selected set of medical data elements for predicting a probability of occurrence of a second medical event based on the occurrence of the first medical event and 2) generating an event risk score for the individual by performing a logistical regression analysis of the pre-selected set of medical elements sampled from the electronic medical record store, wherein the event risk score indicates the probability of occurrence of the second medical event for the individual as taught by Pauws et al. for the step of predicting a second event as disclosed by Miller et al. since each individual element and its function are shown in the prior art, with the difference being the substitution of the elements.
+Therefore it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to substitute 1) operations including: 1a) sampling, from a plurality of medical data elements in the electronic medical record store that are associated with the individual, a pre-selected set of medical data elements for predicting a probability of occurrence of a second medical event based on the first medical event and 1b) generating an event risk score for the individual by performing a logistical regression analysis of the pre-selected set of medical data elements sampled from the electronic medical record store, wherein the event risk score indicates the probability of the second medical event for the individual as taught by Pauws et al. for the step of predicting a second event as disclosed by Miller et al. since each individual element and its function are shown in the prior art, with the difference being the substitution of the elements.
 In the present case, Miller et al. already teaches of prediction of a second event using a first event thus one could substitute how that second event is found and obtain predictable results of predicting a second event.
 Thus, one of ordinary skill in the art could have substituted the one known element for the other to produce a predictable result (MPEP 2143).

-Additionally, one of ordinary skill before the effective filing date of the claimed invention would have found it obvious to have 3) wherein generation of the event risk score triggers at least one of: 3a) (a) generation of one or more recommendations for medical interventions to reduce the probability for the individual of the occurrence of the second medical event and 3b) (b) creation of a customized medical management plan to reduce the probability for the patient of the occurrence of the second medical event as taught by Pauws et al. in the media as taught by Miller et al. with the motivation(s) of improving the condition of the subject (see: paragraph [0004] of Pauws et al.).
+Additionally, one of ordinary skill before the effective filing date of the claimed invention would have found it obvious to have 2) wherein generation of the event risk score triggers at least one of: 2a) (a) generation of one or more recommendations for medical interventions to reduce the probability for the individual of the second medical event, 2b) (b) creation of a customized medical management plan to reduce the probability for the individual of the second medical event, and 2c) (c) modification of an electronic medical record (EMR) of the individual to indicate the event risk score for the second medical event as taught by Pauws et al. in the media as taught by Miller et al. with the motivation(s) of improving the condition of the subject (see: paragraph [0004] of Pauws et al.).

 The motivations to combine the above-mentioned references are discussed in the rejection of claim 1, and incorporated herein.